jwszol-classes/isp-2020-ZekJakGynDam/README.md

 #### Congratulations
 You have just configured AWS Lambda function for checking if airplane is above Poland and updating DynamoDB tables!
 Congratulations.

-### Credentials
-Prepare credentials.json file in main project directory by duplicate credentials_default.json and changing its name (don't add this file to repository!).
-Fill places with your registrations and access token data.

 ### Local machine configuration
 #### Linux Ubuntu
 Configuration is similar to the one described in **EC2** section